 We maintain a staggered board of directors divided into three classes.
-Currently, there are three directors in each of Class II and Class III and two directors in Class I. Each director serves for a term ending on the date of the third annual shareholders' meeting following the annual shareholders' meeting at which such director's class was most recently elected and until his or her successor is duly elected and qualified.
-At the annual meeting, the terms of all three of our current Class II directors will expire.
-At the annual meeting, our shareholders will elect three Class II directors to serve until our 2015 annual meeting of shareholders and until their successors are duly elected and qualified.
+Currently, there are three directors in each of Class II and Class III and four directors in Class I. Each director generally serves for a term ending on the date of the third annual shareholders' meeting following the annual shareholders' meeting at which such director's class was most recently elected and until his or her successor is duly elected and qualified.

+At the annual meeting, the terms of all three of our current Class III directors will expire.
+At the annual meeting, our shareholders will elect three Class III directors to serve until our 2016 annual meeting of shareholders and until their successors are duly elected and qualified.
+In addition, the board has elected to submit Kenneth L. Goodson, Jr., a director appointed to the board in May 2013, to a vote of shareholders at the 2013 annual meeting as part of good corporate governance practices.
+If elected, Mr. Goodson will serve as a Class I director until our 2014 annual meeting of shareholder and until his successor is duly elected and qualified.

-The board's nominees for election as Class II directors for terms expiring at the 2015 annual meeting are Michael W. Altschaefl, Tryg C. Jacobson and Mark C. Williamson, each of whom is currently serving as a director of our company.
+The board's nominees for election as directors at the 2013 annual meeting are James R. Kackley (Class III), James D. Leslie (Class III), Thomas N. Schueller (Class III) and Kenneth L. Goodson, Jr. (Class I), each of whom is currently serving as a director of our company.
 Information about each of these directors is set forth below.